-1643 Josephine is a five-story apartment building located adjacent to the Pontchartrain Hotel, located between the New Orleans CBD/Warehouse District and the University Area and one block from the St. Charles Avenue streetcar line.
-Built in 1986, 1643 Josephine comprises 116 units, a ground floor garage with 71 parking spaces and a separate neighbouring ground lot with 21 additional parking spaces.
-Constructed upon a land parcel of 38,900SF, 1643 Josephine includes two courtyards, swimming pool and fitness center.
+1643 Josephine is a five-storey apartment building located in the Lower Garden District adjacent to the Pontchartrain Hotel, just off the Saint Charles Avenue street car line.
+It is situated between the New Orleans CBD/Warehouse District and the Uptown University Area.
+Originally constructed in 1986, 1643 Josephine completed a major renovation and upgrade in the fourth quarter of 2020.
+It is comprised of 114 renovated suites, a ground floor garage with 73 parking spaces and a separate neighbouring ground lot with 21 additional parking spaces.
+Constructed upon a land parcel of 38,899SF, 1643 Josephine includes two courtyards, swimming pool, new club room, fitness center and pet run.